Academic Catalog

 The student will be able to:

-A. Understand gas behavior, and be able to do a variety of gas law problems.
+1. Understand gas behavior and do a variety of gas law problems.

-F. Calculate rate, concentration or time variables based on the integrated rate laws.
+6. Calculate rate, concentration, or time variables based on the integrated rate laws.

-J. Define, measure and calculate pH of aqueous solutions.
+10. Define, measure, and calculate pH of aqueous solutions.

 Course Content